izdwuut/gog-picker/README.md

 The GoG Picker covers only a small subset of the subreddit rules, but large enough to pick a winner and save you some tedious work.

 * a clickable Steam profile link was provided
+* the link leads to an existing profile
-* the Steam profile is public
+* the profile is public
-* the Steam account is level 2 or above
+* the profile is level 2 or above
 * a Redditor has 300 comment karma or more

 # Configuration